Edzelf/Esp-radio/README.md

 Then please import the project and run the PIO task: `PLATFORMIO_REBUILD_PROJECT_INDEX`.<br />
 Read more here: [PlatformIO & CLion integration](http://docs.platformio.org/en/latest/ide/clion.html).

+## Additional hints

+If you think how to convert the mp3 file into C header file, please find a [thread here](https://www.avrfreaks.net/comment/884247#comment-884247).
+It's as simple as calling:

+`xxd -i your-sound.mp3 ready-to-use-c-header.h`

+The `xxd` is available for any platform like Linux or Windows (distributed with Vim editor).
+It will produce something like in the example [here](https://github.com/baldram/ESP_VS1053_Library/blob/master/examples/Mp3PlayerDemo/SampleMp3.h).
+Of course as the file will be a part of firmware, it should be small enough according to limited microcontroller's resources The memory is at a premium ;-) I would suggest to use mp3 instead of wave, convert file from stereo to mono and use lower MP3 bit rate if possible (like 112kbps or less instead of 320kbps).
+Please also find [additional hints here](https://github.com/baldram/ESP_VS1053_Library/issues/18#issuecomment-408984920).

 ## Credits

 Based on library/applications: